PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

     }
     ```

-- On successful request processing, the `result` in the response body has the following attributes:
+- On successful request processing, the `result` in the response body has the following properties:

     | Name | Type | Description |
     |------|------|-------------|